This is the home page of Pete & Sheran Stanaitis. We live on a 140 acre farmstead in a beautiful little

 the blacksmith craft and the art of spinning yarns.
 To learn more about the things that interest us, choose one of the

 menu items below.
 Blacksmithing,Treadle Hammers, Trip Hammers, Anvils and more Circular Sock Knitting Machines Communication Skills Computing Cub Cadet Page Fractions, the WHOLE process on one page!!!
-Forestry French Creek Valley Gas Producer Experiments (Woodgas) How to Succeed at Work or: Lay-off, How to Avoid Home Energy Machine Knitting My Machine Shop Maple Syrup My Shop (Really Our Shops) Onan Gensets, Reviving two NH Models, on 4.0CCK and one 30EK Reasoninng, Problem Solving & Decision Making for anyone Rabbits Search Engine Optimization Solar Energy Solitaire, How I Plan to Win Spinning Yarn, Weaving Rugs and other Fiber Arts Tom and Kitty Latane Tunnel Mill Traditional Blacksmith Training Site Vacation Page
+Forestry French Creek Valley Gas Producer Experiments (Woodgas) How to Succeed at Work or: Lay-off, How to Avoid Home Energy Machine Knitting My Machine Shop Maple Syrup My Shop (Really Our Shops) Onan Gensets, Reviving two NH Models, one 4.0CCK and one 30EK & a 4.0BFA Reasoninng, Problem Solving & Decision Making for anyone Rabbits Search Engine Optimization Solar Energy Solitaire, How I Plan to Win Spinning Yarn, Weaving Rugs and other Fiber Arts Tom and Kitty Latane Tunnel Mill Traditional Blacksmith Training Site Vacation Page

 Vehicle Maintenance Videography (on an Amateur Basis) Whatzits, new as of September 23, 2011